Otm02/Otm02/README.md

 # Welcome to my profile

 Hey, my name's Athmane Benarous.
-I'm currently a software engineering student at McGill University.
+I'm currently pursuing an M.Sc in Computer Science at McGill University and am software engineering graduate.

 I worked as a Machine Learning and Cybersecurity Intern for Hydro Québec, as a CRM Software intern at Russet House, and as a BI Analyst intern for CIUSSS du Centre-Sud-de-Montréal.